-Saturday Partly cloudy.
-Light winds becoming S/SW 15 to 20 km/h during the afternoon then becoming light during the evening.
+Thursday Partly cloudy.
+Slight (20%) chance of a shower in the southeast suburbs, near zero chance elsewhere.
+Light winds becoming S 15 to 20 km/h during the afternoon then becoming light during the evening.

-Sunday Partly cloudy.
-Medium (40%) chance of showers in the morning and afternoon.
-Light winds becoming S 15 to 25 km/h during the afternoon then becoming light during the evening.
+Friday Partly cloudy.
+Slight (30%) chance of a shower.
+Light winds becoming S 15 to 25 km/h during the day then becoming light during the evening.

 - observations list type